 We compete aggressively on price.
 We offer a range of price-competitive products to the industrial, governmental and consumer markets.
-We price our MSS handsets lower than those of our main MSS competitors, providing access to MSS services to a broader range of subscribers.
-We expect to retain our position as the low cost, high quality leader in the MSS industry.
+We expect to retain our position as a cost-effective, high quality leader in the MSS industry.

 Our satellite communications business, by providing critical mobile communications to our subscribers, serves principally the following markets: recreation and personal; government; public safety and disaster relief; oil and gas; maritime and fishing; natural resources, mining and forestry; construction; utilities; and transportation.